 Converting a Halloween Costume to a Different Size

 You can save money by altering last year's costume to fit another child.
-This guide contains instructions for converting a Halloween costume to a different size
+This page contains instructions for converting a Halloween costume to a different size

 Last year, I made a shark jacket costume.
 Fast forward to this new year, I was able to revamp the shark costume to suit my toddler.
 She wants to be a shark for Halloween inspired by her current favorite song Baby Shark.